HHS/simpler-grants-gov/documentation/decisions/adr/2023-11-14-design-research-tools.md

 ## Decision Outcome

-Chosen option: (Ethnio)[https://ethn.io/], because as a single tool it satisfies most decision drivers and has been validated/endorsed by Nava experience.
+Chosen option: [Ethnio], because as a single tool it satisfies most decision drivers and has been validated/endorsed by Nava experience.

 ### Positive Consequences